 I use the extra big bottles of Cook’s champagne because it is frequently on sale for $10 at my local grocer and I usually am making many batches.
 YOU can use whatever champagne you’d like.
 You only need 1 cup, and it doesn’t have to be fizzy anymore so flat champagne or flat sparkling white wine or rose is fine.
 Leave red wine for a beef bourguignon recipe.

 If you’ve clicked over to this recipe, but aren’t sure how to can, don’t worry!
 I have a completely free Canning Basics email course you can sign up for that will teach you exactly what to do!

 Pro Tip: Be completely ready to put the preserve into the canning jars when you add the champagne + pectin mixture into the berries.
 You want to pour it in, give a quick stir, and start ladling it into jars.
-BEFORE you add it, the jars should be hot (or warm if you are using a steam canner) , you should have your ladle, canning funnel, jar lifter, and jars all ready.
+BEFORE you add it, the jars should be hot (or warm if you are using a steam canner), you should have your ladle, canning funnel, jar lifter, and jars already.

 Which Canning Jars Should You Use?

-This recipe in particular is very giftable, full of spring flavor, and is a pretty red-pink color.
-I would encourage you to can it in small half pints like these, which hold one measuring cup of jam if you intend to keep it yourself.
+This recipe, in particular, is very giftable, full of spring flavor, and is a pretty red-pink color.
+I would encourage you to can it in small half pints like these, which hold one measuring cup of a jam if you intend to keep it yourself.

 If you are giving these as shower favors, I would suggest these awesome options for jars.